coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 Once the organization is created, the URL for the organization would be added to the working group's page in the datatracker.

+Steps 3 and 4 above imply that the Github identities of the organization owners and administrators are known.
+Recording Github identities in the datatracker (see https://trac.tools.ietf.org/tools/ietfdb/ticket/2548) would facilitate this.
+The person requesting the organization would need to be notified if the Github identities o any of the people meant to be owners or administrators were not available.

 ## Personnel changes

 When there are personnel changes in the area or the working group, those changes would be reflected in the Github organization.

 ## Working group closing

 When a working group is closed, the team with administrative access would be removed and the owner list would be returned to its initial composition.
-Repositories would be updated to indicate that they are no longer under development.
+The organization summary and the repositories within the organization would be updated to indicate that they are no longer under development.

+## Creation of document repository

+There are many different scenarios and configurations where it might be useful to have automation and/or established administrative conventions for repositories within WG organizations:

+- Creating a new repository for an individual draft
+- Creating a new repository for an adopted working group draft
+- Migrating an existing document repository into the WG organization
+- Creating a new repository that contains multiple drafts
+- etc.

+As an incremental step, we propose initially that there be a facility in the datatracker interface to allow an administrator of an ietf-\<wgname>-wg organization to request the creation of a new repository within that organization for a single document.
+The document authors would be identified as collaborators.
+The repository name would be the draft name.
+Ideally, the repository would be configured with an empty/skeletal draft file, default CONTRIBUTING, LICENSE, and README files, and continuous integration support, in the vein of https://github.com/martinthomson/i-d-template.

 # Working group process